 Plays a notification sound.
 If uri is specified and not an empty string, it is played as notification/ringtone/alarm sound.
 If given as empty string, the current playback is stopped.
 If omitted or unable to be resolved, the default notification sound is played.
-The URI typically has the pattern content://media/{internal,external}/audio/media/<id>, where id is an integer number identifying a sound file.
+The URI typically has the pattern content://media/{internal,external}/audio/media/<id> sound file.
 The borg content command can be used to obtain information on notification sounds from Android's media provider.